rasheedelkassed/CS373/index.md

 In the above image, you can see that I have created a rule named "exampleRule."
 This rule contains variables for the strings "anexamplestring.exe" and "yaraiscool" with a conditional that ors the two of them.
 When search through files, this rule will search for either one of these strings and return a hit if they are found.

 ### Using Yara!
 Now for the (sort of) real thing.
 We were tasked with creating several rules for samples in some provided folders.
-Each folder needed it's own rule that only worked on those files.
+Each folder needed its own rule that only worked on those files.
 To create a rule for the first folder of samples, I needed to find some strings that were common between them.
 To do this, I opened up FileInsight and used the provided plugins Strings: a plugin that found all strings above a certain number of characters and then displayed a sorted list of the strings by length and StringsAll: a plugin that found all strings no matter the length and displayed them without sorting.
 ![FileInsightSearch](/images/FileInsightSearch.PNG)

 The above image shows some bookmarked sections in one of the samples I'm creating the rule for.
 The light blue highlighting is a bookmark created by the find functionality that comes with FileInsight, and the darker highlight is a manual bookmark that I place.
 These tools allowed me to create the following rule for the folder of samples: